swiftlang/swift-evolution/proposals/0091-improving-operators-in-protocols.md

 performance since the global namespace is overcrowded with a large number of operator overloads.
-This proposal mitigates both of those issues by proposing that operators in protocols be declared statically (to change and clarify where the conforming type implements it) and use generic global trampoline operators (to reduce the global overload set that the type checker must search).
+This proposal mitigates both of those issues by proposing that operators in protocols be declared statically (to change and clarify where the conforming type implements it) and that Swift use universal lookup for operators that finds candidates both at the global scope and within types.

 Swift-evolution thread:
 [Discussion about operators and protocols in the context of `FloatingPoint`](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160425/015807.html)